 “I suppose,” Jason said.
-“I just wish he’d stop hanging out with Darren and all those other sketchy bastards.
+“Really too bad if that’s the case.
+I just wish he’d stop hanging out with Darren and all those other sketchy bastards.
 That’s a bad scene.”

-know what else is bothering me, when my folks got married they bought a house and raised a family on one paycheck.
+“Sure couldn’t be any worse,” Jason figured.
+“Got one interview tomorrow and another one next week,” he added.
+“And you know what else is bothering me, when my folks got married they bought a house and raised a family on one paycheck.
 Now you need two paychecks just to get by.
-I’m not trying to make excuses, but how the hell did that happen?
+I’m not trying to make excuses, but how did all that happen?
 I thought life was supposed to get better.”

-“I know.
+“Yeah, that is a raw deal.
 And do you ever notice how older people always talk about how hard life used to be and everything they had to go through?
-Which is probably true, but everything sure was a lot more affordable back then.”
-Christine wrapped her arm around Jason.
+Which is probably true, but things sure were a lot more affordable back then.”
+Christine let go of Jason’s hand and wrapped her arm around him.
 “But you know what, something good will come along.
-And it won’t be like that place where you just had that interview from hell.”
+And it won’t be like your current job or that place where you just had the interview from hell.”

-“I’m over it,” Jason said and put his arm around Christine.
-As they came to the end of the park they saw a small plaque in front of a young tree.
+They came to the end of the park and noticed a small plaque in front of a young tree.
 They stopped, read the plaque, and saw it was a memorial to a Vietnam veteran who was still missing in action.
 They silently looked upon it for a moment, then moved on.

 © 2017 Robert Kirkendall